jairo-litman/ast-analyzer/README.md

 # 1. index the project once: walks the tree, parses every .ts/.tsx
 #    file in parallel, persists the graph to SQLite.
 Re-runs are
-#    incremental — only files whose content hash changed get re-parsed.
+#    incremental, only files whose content hash changed get re-parsed.
 ./astanalyzer index --tsconfig path/to/tsconfig.json path/to/project

 # 2. enumerate every symbol the analyzer found